 Petrography and internal structures of MDAC tubes

-(Extracted from Blouet, PhD thesis in progress)
+(Extracted from Blouet, PhD thesis)

 Annular structures of infill sediments that represent different generations of depositional event can generally be observed on latitudinal and longitudinal sections of MDAC tubes (cf. Krause et al., 2009; Haas et al., 2009; Agirrezabala, 2009).
 Optic and electron microscopic observations indicate that the internal infills of MDAC tubes are most of time composed by micrite, as well sparry, blocky and/or fibrous calcite, aragonite (cf. Campbell et al., 2002; Agirrezabala, 2009).
 In some cases solid bitumen is presented in the cement (click here) (Agirrezabala et al., 2008).